aljabr-trading/dms-external-docs/docs/get-leads.md

 }
 ```

-!!!Note
+!!!Notes
-    "errorRecords" states the error count
+    `errorRecords` states the error count

-    "isProcessed" states the enum of
+    `isProcessed` states the enum of

         1 - means created
         2 - means inprogress
         3 - means cancelled
         4 - means completed

-    "leads" states list of leads which are sent against this Id
+    `leads` states list of leads which are sent against this Id

-        "leadId" created in DMS
+        `leadId` created in DMS

-        "errorList" explains the error that is occuring against the leadId
+        `errorList` explains the errors that is occurring against the `leadId`